ebi-uniprot/uniprot-website/scripts/archive-statistics/README.md

   exactly as the page formats it, must be present, and row counts must match the source item counts.
 Catches dropped/duplicated rows, wrong values and dataset swaps.
 Derived cells (percentages, per-entry averages) are recomputed but only reported as warnings (they depend on reproducing D3/rounding).
+The small row-per-dataset tables go further — the registry names the statistic behind each column, so every cell is compared to its own source value (those cells render as `… || 0`, so "all zeros" would otherwise pass).
+A table whose heading matches no registry entry is warned about, never silently skipped.
 - **Charts** — the sequence-length and history line plots hold data that appears in no table, so their y-axis scale is checked against the source max; a y-axis scaled to a fraction of the real max means the chart was frozen mid-D3-transition (the bug